MediScribe/docjet-mobile/docs/audio_player_analysis.md

 *   **Test the Plumbing:** Integration tests covering the interaction between Widget -> Cubit -> Service -> Adapter would have likely caught the missing context or the ignored seek much earlier.
 Unit tests for isolated components were insufficient.

 This concludes the saga of the shitty audio player seek functionality.
 It should now work as expected.

+## Final Resolution Summary (Post-Verification)

+Following extensive debugging and verification against the codebase:

+1.  **Play/Pause/Resume Functionality:** **FIXED.** The core issue where playing a paused track restarted it is resolved.
+    *   **Primary Fix Mechanism:** The `AudioListCubit` was verified to correctly call the `AudioPlaybackService.resume()` method when the user attempts to play an already paused track.
+This ensures the playback resumes from the paused position.
+    *   **Service `play()` Method:** While the Cubit handles the standard resume flow, the `AudioPlaybackService.play()` method *was* updated as a safeguard.
+It now correctly checks the player state (`_lastKnownState`) and the file path.
+If called for the same file while paused, it will execute `_audioPlayerAdapter.resume()`; otherwise, it performs a full restart.
+This makes the service's `play()` method robust, although it's not the primary path for resuming in the verified user flow.

+2.  **Seek Functionality ('Fresh Seek' Bug):** **FIXED.** The issue where seeking on a file *before* its first play caused the position to reset upon starting playback is resolved.
+    *   **Fix Mechanism:** The `AudioPlaybackService.seek()` method now correctly "primes the pump".
+When seeking a file that isn't loaded/ready, it first calls `stop()`, then `setSourceUrl(pathOrUrl)` (which loads the audio), then `seek(position)`, and finally `pause()` to leave the player in the correct state at the seeked position.
+This ensures the player is ready and at the correct position when playback is subsequently initiated.

+3.  **Code Alignment:** The implementations in `AudioPlaybackServiceImpl` (for both `play` and `seek`) and `AudioListCubit` (for `seekRecording` and calling `resumeRecording`) now align with this final state.

+**Conclusion:** The audio player's core playback and seek functionalities related to the initial bug report and subsequent findings are now working as expected based on code verification and log analysis.